Xubuntu/wiki.xubuntu.org/content/qa/isotesting.md

 # Notes

-^1^ You might find that your result gets edited, while there could be many reasons for this, it\'s possible that Xubuntu QA have un-failed your result, sometimes there is a fine line between a fail and pass and we might allow an issue under particular circumstances.
+^1^ You might find that your result gets edited, while there could be many reasons for this, it's possible that Xubuntu QA have un-failed your result, sometimes there is a fine line between a fail and pass and we might allow an issue under particular circumstances.